Minee-Liane-Choi/MineeChoiLab/_posts/2023-03-01-post1-BonVoyage.md

 tags: BRePAIR
 ---

-Team {{ site.team }} has set off her hopeful voyage with Minee, Eunjin and Seungju onboard. <br>
+Team {{ site.team }} has set off on her hopeful voyage with Minee, EunJin and SeungJu onboard. <br>
-Please be with us and bless our two extraordinary young scientists, Eunjin and Seungju, starting their first academic year in Team {{ site.team }}.
+Please be with us and bless our two extraordinary young scientists, EunJin and SeungJu, starting their first academic year in Team {{ site.team }}.

 {%
   include figure.html